 Easy Pumpkin Pie Cake

-This super easy cake gives you the satisfaction of a pumpkin pie but without having to deal with crust-rolling.
+This super easy Pumpkin Pie Cake gives you the satisfaction of a pumpkin pie but without having to deal with crust-rolling.
 Just dump and bake.
 Plus, streusel=WIN.
 Add some vanilla ice cream on top and you will be in Thanksgiving heaven!

 Are you a book person?
 I’m not asking if you read.
 Everyone reads.
 I’m asking if you are a Book Person.
 You know, the one who buys a book every time they enter a book store.
 The one who automatically accepts free books, even if he knows he will never read them.